pkien01/PoShape/README.md

 # PoShape

-A fun exercising game where our posture has to match the shape displayed on screen!
+A fun stretching/exercising game where our posture has to match the shape displayed on screen!

 To use please clone this git repo, and install the necessary libraries (numpy, opencv, mediapipe).